end2endzone/AnyRtttl/README.md

 ## Non-blocking mode ##

+      anyrtttl::nonblocking::begin(BUZZER_PIN, mario);
-Call `anyrtttl::begin()` to setup AnyRtttl library in non-blocking mode.
+Call `anyrtttl::nonblocking::begin()` to setup AnyRtttl library in non-blocking mode.

-Then call `anyrtttl::play()` to update the library's state and play notes as required.
+Then call `anyrtttl::nonblocking::play()` to update the library's state and play notes as required.

-Use `anyrtttl::done()` or `anyrtttl::isPlaying()` to know if the library is done playing the given song.
+Use `anyrtttl::done()` or `anyrtttl::nonblocking::isPlaying()` to know if the library is done playing the given song.

-Anytime, one can call `anyrtttl::stop()` to stop playing the current song.
+Anytime, one can call `anyrtttl::nonblocking::stop()` to stop playing the current song.

 The following code shows how to use the library in non-blocking mode: